-A student who does not pass the Qualifying Examination may be permitted to repeat it once, after a lapse of at least four months, and not more than twelve months from the date of the unsatisfactory examination.
-All failed sections of the Qualifying Exam can be taken either together or separately; however, each one must be retaken and passed within the two testing occasions that they are offered after the original fail.
+A student who does not pass the Qualifying Examination will receive a memo from the committee with information for the student to review and/or a request to meet with the chair of the committee for feedback.
+The student may be permitted to repeat it once, after a lapse of at least four months, and not more than twelve months from the date of the unsatisfactory examination.
+All failed sections of the Qualifying Exam must be retaken and passed within the testing occasions that they are offered after the original fail.